 - 1. Being a Jakarta Enterprise Beans session bean component. - 2.
-Being annotated with the ManagedBean annotation. - 3.
 Satisfying the conditions described in the CDI specification.

 Classes that satisfy at least one of these conditions will be eligible for full dependency injection support as described in the CDI specification.